-The Future Years Defense Program (FYDP) (10 USC § 221) summarizes forces, resources and equipment associated with all DoD programs.
-The FYDP displays total DoD resources and force structure information for 6 years; current 2 budgeted years and 4 additional years.
+The Future Years Defense Program (FYDP) (10 USC § 221) summarizes forces, resources, and equipment associated with all DoD programs.
+The FYDP displays total DoD resources and force structure information for 5 years; the current budgeted year and 4 additional years.

 - In August/September to reflect the Services combined Program Objective Memorandum (POM) / Budget Estimate Submission (BES) submission and